 Unlike gable-mounted attic fans, you have to create a new space for them on the roof when installing roof-mounted attic fans.

-Apart from the above, you may want to opt for a roof-mounted solar fan instead of a gable type if you have a pitched or flat roof.
+Apart from the above, you may opt for a roof-mounted solar fan instead of a gable type if you have a pitched or flat roof.

 If your home is not exposed to driving rain, you may get a gable vent alongside your solar attic fan.
 The gable vent will serve as exhaust while it synergizes with the attic fan to remove hot air.